duckduckgo/duckduckgo-documentation/duckduckhack/goodie/goodie_displaying.md

         group: 'base',
         detail: false,
         options: {
-            // Note that because this is Javascript, sub-templates are specified
+            // Note that because this is JavaScript, sub-templates are specified
             // as function references rather than strings.
             content: DDH.bpmto_ms.content
         }